peppaJoeng/3D_Identification/README.md

 mex Compiler : Clang
 MatLab : R2020b

+# Files
+We will introduce several directories.
+- core: the core function about alignment and split strategies.
+- example: some examples of how to use our method.
+- gaussian: the code of resisting gaussian noise.
+- mex: some C++ dependencies which need to be compiled before using our method.
+- model: some models provided for tests.
+- retrieval: the code used to retrieve 4 dataset.
+- segmentation: the code showing the effectiveness of segmentation strategies.
+- thirdparty: the thirdparty code used in our method
+- util: some utilization function used in our method such as reading mesh.
+- serup.m: used to prepare environment: compile dependencies.

 # Run
 To run the code in examples, you should call `setup.m` firstly.
 Then just use the .m file in fold example.
 For example, input `dragon_rh` command in matlab window.

+## Retrieval
+Each sub-directory in /retrieval has two files.
+One is used to prepare data (generate cvs), and the other is used to retrieve dataset.